-If your baby is happy in the bouncer or on the floor, don’t feel like you need to go over with toys, books, your best game of peekaboo, etc. It is perfectly fine to use this time to sit nearby and do something relaxing.
+If your baby is happy in the bouncer or on the floor, don’t feel like you need to spend every waking moment at their side with toys, books, your best game of peekaboo, etc. It is perfectly fine to use this time to sit nearby and take a breath.

 - Find support from other moms.

 Nobody will get you like another mom will.
 Search for mom groups or play spaces in your area where you can meet other moms.
 It’s so helpful to have someone who’s been there or who is going through the same challenges as you.

 - Get outside.

 Going for a walk outside, especially in the morning, is not only great for your mood, it also helps regulate your and baby’s circadian rhythms.
 That can translate to better, more regular sleep for both of you.
 It also doubles as light exercise while you’re recovering from giving birth.